essiea/ai-incident-analyzer/README.md

-The AI Incident Analyzer is a serverless platform that consumes CloudWatch logs, decodes and processes them, and uses Amazon Bedrock (Claude 3 Sonnet) to automatically generate:
+The AI Incident Analyzer is a serverless platform that consumes CloudWatch logs, decodes them, and uses Amazon Bedrock (Claude 3 Sonnet) to automatically produce:

-📌 Human-readable incident summaries
+📌 Human-readable summaries

 ⚠️ Root cause analysis